AJFaraday/smiff_music/docs/help/messages/drums/do_not_play.md

 > do not play hihat on steps 1, 3 and 5
 </pre>

-This works in exactly the same way as play, except that the sequence will be changed so that the notes specified will not be played on the steps identified.
+This works in exactly the same way as play, except that the result is the exact opposite.
+The sequence will be changed so that the sound will not be played on the steps identified.